It is a new year and we at Workato are super excited to tackle 2021 with more energy than ever before.

 The new year is all about taking stock of areas for improvement and tackling habit tune-ups that we know will make a difference in the long run.

-Keeping with that theme, we are sharing updates this month that make healthy governance habits in our workspaces easier, offer more compliant connections, and take a new approach to automation.
+Here are the January 2021 Product Updates that make healthy governance habits in our workspaces easier, offer more compliant connections, and take a new approach to automation.

 Make collaboration at scale simple and secure